Daisuke Amaya: Audio software

 Amaya has created various audio and music composition software.
 All his music composition software uses a piano roll editing interface.

-Org Maker is the software used to create music for the lightweight .org format, which was used in Cave Story.
+Org Maker is the software used to create music for the lightweight Organya (.org) music format, which was used in Cave Story.

 He is continuously developing the successor to Org Maker, the freeware audio editing suite PxTone.
 Users can create their own audio samples and compose music using PxTone Collage.